Attumm/redis-dict/README.md

 #### Expire
 Redis has the great feature of expiring keys, this feature is supported.
-1. you can set default experition when creating redis-dict instance.
+1. you can set default expiration when creating redis-dict instance.
 ```python
 r_dic = RedisDict(namespace='app_name', expire=10)
 ```
-2. With context manager you can temporarly set the default expiration time you have set.
+2. With context manager you can temporary set the default expiration time you have set.
 Defaults to None (do not expire)
 ```python
 seconds = 60